Jordan Peterson: Early life

 In junior high school, Peterson became friends with Rachel Notley and her family.
 Notley became leader of the Alberta New Democratic Party and the 17th premier of Alberta.
 Peterson was a member of the New Democratic Party (NDP) from ages 13 to 18.
 As a teenager, Peterson decided that "religion was for the ignorant, weak and superstitious" and hoped for a left-wing revolution, a hope that lasted until he met left-wing activists in college.

-As a young man, Peterson became obsessed with the Cold War and the possibility of a nuclear apocalypse.

 Education

-After graduating from Fairview High School in 1979, Peterson entered Grande Prairie Regional College to study political science and English literature, studying to be a corporate lawyer.
-During this time he read The Road to Wigan Pier by George Orwell, which significantly affected his educational focus and worldview.
-He later transferred to the University of Alberta, where he completed his BA in political science in 1982.
+After graduating from Fairview High School in Fairview, Alberta, in 1979, Peterson entered Grande Prairie Regional College to study political science and English literature, studying to be a corporate lawyer.
+During this time he read The Road to Wigan Pier by George Orwell, which he said significantly affected his educational focus and worldview.
+He later transferred to the University of Alberta, where he completed his Bachelor of Arts (BA) in political science in 1982.
 Afterwards, he took a year off to visit Europe, where he began studying the psychological origins of the Cold War; 20th-century European totalitarianism; and the works of Carl Jung, Friedrich Nietzsche, Aleksandr Solzhenitsyn, and Fyodor Dostoevsky.

 Peterson then returned to the University of Alberta and received a BA in psychology in 1984.
 In 1985, he moved to Montreal to attend McGill University where he earned his PhD in clinical psychology under the supervision of Robert O. Pihl in 1991, and remained as a post-doctoral fellow at McGill's Douglas Hospital until June 1993, working with Pihl and Maurice Dongier.
 While at McGill University and the Douglas Hospital, Peterson conducted research into familial alcoholism and its associated psychopathologies, such as childhood and adolescent aggression and hyperactive behaviour.